chaintope/tapyrus-core/doc/tapyrus/script.md

 Script Evaluation
 --------------------
-Tapyrus scripts are evaluated with the following flags.
+Tapyrus scripts are evaluated with the following rules.

-- *Default flags* are _Mandatory_ and always applied through the code without any flag controlling them.
+- *Default* are _Mandatory_ and consensus critical rules in Tapyrus.
+Scripts are always evaluated using these rules.
+But there is no flag controlling them.
+These rules can never be disabled.
 When script evaluation fails, the transaction is invalid and the peer connection is dropped.
-- *Standard flags* are defined with the value in the table below.
+- *Standard* rules have a flag definition in Tapyrus.
+Standard Tapyrus scripts need to satisfy these flags.
 When script evaluation fails with these flags, the transaction is invalid and the peer connection is dropped.
 - *Standard Non-Mandatory* flags are defined with the value in the table below.
 When script evaluation fails with these flags, the transaction is invalid.
 But the peer connection is _NOT_ dropped.
+- *Non-Standard* are unused flags.
+Currently Witness scripts are non-standard in tapyrus.

 | Flag | Value | Description  | Usage |
 | :---: | :---: | :---: | :---: |